 Have you ever encountered these problems?
 Alert Engine helps you to deal with all these challenges.

-1. Connect to your Google Ads account and grant permission to GrowthSpot
+1. Connect to your Google Ads and Facebook ads account (Or connect either one of them) and grant permission to GrowthSpot

 2. Go back to the “Alert Engine” page.
 Click “Create Alert”